 We have prepared the accompanying summary schedule of prior audit findings as required by the audit requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
 Specifically, we are reporting the status of audit findings included in the prior audit's schedule of findings and questioned costs.
-This schedule also includes the status of audit findings reported in the prior audit's summary schedule of prior audit findings that were not corrected.
+This schedule also includes the status of audit findings included in the prior audit's summary schedule of prior audit findings and questioned costs.
+The schedule also includes the status of audit findings reported in the prior audit's summary schedule of prior audit findings that were not corrected.